DataONEorg/d1_python/d1_mn_generic/doc/source/setup-registration.rst

 with objects that may not be of production quality, then one of the other environments should be selected.

+It may be easier to obtain a certificate for the development, staging or sandbox environment than for the production environment.

 Depending on which environment you select, substitute **<environment-url>** in the instructions below with one of the URLs in the table.

 Create a DataONE identity